hacksJuanDavid/ScannerCodesTracker/README.md

 [x] Scanner qr code with camera
 [x] Get the information of the code qr
 [x] Get the geolocation of the user
-[] Tracking the location of the user when scan the multiple codes qr and create a route, >= 1 kilometers [] Save the information of the code qr in the local storage [] View the tracking of the user in the map
+[x] Tracking the location of the user when scan the multiple codes qr and create a route, >= 1 kilometers [x] Save the information of the code qr in the local storage [x] View the tracking of the user in the map
-[] Rewars the user when scan the multiple codes qr, >= 4
+[x] Rewars the user when scan the multiple codes qr, === 4
 ```

 ## Structure of object code qr